History of Berliner FC Dynamo (1989–2004)

-FC Berlin and decline (1989–2001)
+FC Berlin and decline (1989–1994)

 The Peaceful Revolution (1989–1990)

+A FIFA resolution for a more consistent distinction between amateurs and contract players prompted a radical reform to professionalize East German top-flight football.
+East German football players had until then officially been amateurs.
+The reserve teams of the designated football clubs (FC) were also disbanded and their players were distributed between DDR-Liga teams.
+The place of BFC Dynamo II in the DDR-Liga was taken over by BSG Bergmann-Borsig.

-Frank Pastor was transferred to BSG Aktivist Schwarze Pumpe at the beginning of the tumultuous 1989–90 season.
+Striker Frank Pastor, who had been the league top goalscorer in the 1986-87 DDR-Oberliga, was transferred to BSG Aktivist Schwarze Pumpe at the beginning of the tumultuous 1989–90 season.
 On 1 September 1989, the third matchday, BFC Dynamo defeated 1.
-FC Magdeburg 2-1 in front of 11,500 spectators at the Friedrich-Ludwig-Jahn-Sportpark.
+FC Magdeburg 2–1 in front of 11,500 spectators at the Friedrich-Ludwig-Jahn-Sportpark.
 Heiko Bonan and Andreas Thom scored one goal each.
 As winners of the 1988–89 FDGB-Pokal, BFC Dynamo qualified for the 1989-90 UEFA Cup Winners' Cup.
-The team defeated Valur in the first round, but was eliminated by AS Monaco on the away goal rule in the second round.
+The team defeated Valur in the first round, and was drawn against AS Monaco in the second round.
+AS Monaco was coached by Arsène Wenger at the time.
+The first leg ended 0–0 at the Stade Louis II on 17 October 1989.
+Defender Marco Köller was injured in the match against F.C.
+Hansa Rostock on the eighth matchday on 21 October 1989 and then chose to defect to West Germany with his girlfriend.
+The return leg against AS Monaco was played at the Friedrich-Ludwig-Jahn-Sportpark on 1 November 1989.
+The match ended 2-2 and BFC Dynamo was eliminated on the away goal rule.
 Coach Helmut Jäschke decided to place young goalkeeper Oskar Kosche in the upcoming match against HFC Chemie in the 1989-90 FDGB-Pokal on 4 November 1989.
-The club's long-time goalkeeper Bodo Rudwaleit then suddenly announced his immediate retirement from football.
+The teams's long-time goalkeeper Bodo Rudwaleit then suddenly announced his immediate retirement from football.